Offering warranties and guarantees to customers

 These rights for services are valid for a 'reasonable time' depending on the type of service.

-Imagine someone bought a 12-month membership at their local gym.
+You bought a 12-month membership at your local gym.
 Two months into the contract, the gym closed down.
-They have the right to a refund or compensation for the remaining 10 months.
-If the gym closed 10 months into the contract, the same rights might not apply because they have used the gym for most of the membership time.
+You have the right to a refund or compensation for the remaining 10 months.
+If the gym closed 10 months into the contract, the same rights might not apply because you used the gym for most of the membership time.

 Consumer guarantees also cover services such as: